SZ559/HealthInformationWindowsApp/README.md

 The person is considered a suspected case if he/she visited Hubei recently or has abnormal symptom, or his/her body temperature is more than 37.3 degrees.

 **Functions added up to now:**
-1. Display health records in data grid view and sort health record by selected field.
+1. Display health records in data grid view and sort health record by selected field
 2. Open CSV file
 3. Save health records to CSV file
 4. Add new health record